 We welcomed the Building Better Building Beautiful Commission's finding that the emphasis in planning should be on proactive plan-making.
 Government should also consider whether more fixed time scales and consistent structures are appropriate for local plans and should incentivise other statutory consultees to engage.
 It should also support local authorities to play a greater role in strategic land assembly.
-We do not believe that increased use of zoning is practical or desirable.
+We do not believe that increased use of zoning is practical or desirable (a one-page briefing on zoning was published by the RTPI in July 20203).